swcarpentry/DEPRECATED-bc/git/novice/01-backup.md

 `git reset --hard 34961b1` to back up to a particular revision, and so on.

-In other words, 'git reset --hard HEAD' wipes out our index and makes our working tree match HEAD exactly - so watch out!
+In other words, `git reset --hard HEAD` wipes out our index and makes our working tree match `HEAD` exactly - so watch out!
 Any work you've done since your last commit is now gone forever.

 There are less drastic things we can do with git reset as well: